Food Health Social Issues

 Not only are mushrooms great for your health, it turns out that they’re also really good for the environment.
 As nature’s master recyclers, fungi are adept at turning rotting vegetation into new growth.
 And they’ve got a lot of other neat tricks up their stems!

-Mushrooms have a symbiotic, or mutualistic, relationship with other plants.
+Some Fungi form symbiotic, or mutualistic, relationships with plants.

 Mushrooms are critical to decomposition.